BestWillInTheWorld/techshed-hugo/README.md

 * `/public`

 ## Adding Content for the Theme
+Most themes populate the content via parameters or via markdown files in `/content/` and/or structured data files in `/data`.

-Most themes populate the content via parameters.
-These parameters can be provided to the site via the Hugo config file (config.toml, config.json or config.yaml).
+Our initial theme uses only data from the config parameters.
+These parameters were provided to the site via the Hugo config file (config.toml, config.json or config.yaml).

 The Hugo config enables scoping of parameters to a specific namespace within the site e.g. to make it simpler to address values intended for the "navigation" partial layout for our theme, we can use: